“The Savilles are stunning… They are more than representations of the human form, they are somehow about the experience

-The third instalment of NOW features a major survey of works by renowned British artist Jenny Saville, spanning some 25 years of the artist’s career across five rooms.
+The third instalment of NOW featured a major survey of works by renowned British artist Jenny Saville, spanning some 25 years of the artist’s career across five rooms.

-Bringing together 17 works from private and public collections across the globe, this will be the first museum exhibition of Saville’s work ever to be held in Scotland, and only her third in the UK.
+Bringing together 17 works from private and public collections across the globe, this was the first museum exhibition of Saville’s work ever to be held in Scotland, and only her third in the UK.
 The selection spans 26 years, from iconic early paintings such as Propped (1992) and Trace (1993-4), to recent charcoal and pastel drawings, demonstrating how Saville’s approach to depicting the human body has shifted over the course of her career.
-Other highlights will include a series of large-scale head paintings, such as Rosetta II (2005-6), made while the artist was based in Italy.
+Other highlights included a series of large-scale head paintings, such as Rosetta II (2005-6), made while the artist was based in Italy.

 Saville draws upon a wide range of sources in her work, including medical and forensic text books, children’s drawings, graffiti and online images, as well as celebrated paintings and drawings of the past.
 In more recent years, Saville has created works in which she layers images, often drawing on several different sources.
 Working between the figurative and abstract, she has chosen to use charcoal and pastel in many of these works, attracted by the transparency they offer.
 These materials allow Saville to work organically, layering and erasing her media to blend and merge bodily forms and abstract gestures.
 The resulting works, such as One out of two (symposium) (2016), capture a sense of motion and fluidity.
 These restless images provide no fixed point, but rather suggest the perception of simultaneous realities.